edugonzaloalmorox/bdownweb/content/about/_index.md

 hidden = true
 +++

 Welcome to my page.
 I am a ESRC PhD researcher in Economics at [Newcastle University](http://www.ncl.ac.uk/business-school/).
 I am an applied economist with a focus on microeconomic questions specially related to health issues.

 In my PhD I am investigating the market of long term care services in England.
+I am interested in tools for open science and particularly [R](https://www.r-project.org).

-Before my PhD I worked as a health economist at the [Institute of Health & Society](http://www.ncl.ac.uk/ihs/) and in the industry.
-For further details please click on my [CV](../images/cv-edu_2018.pdf)
+Before my PhD, I worked as a health economist at the [Institute of Health & Society](http://www.ncl.ac.uk/ihs/) and research economist for international companies in the financial industry.
+For further details please click on my [CV](../images/cv-edu_2018.pdf).

+In my free time I ride bikes and run in trails or roads or both.

 ***